Mode of Study

 Final Project: Plan Your Own Town

-This capstone project allows students to bring together knowledge from all units to create a development plan for a fictional town or regeneration area.
+This project allows students to bring together knowledge from all units to create a development plan for a fictional town or regeneration area.

 After the course